 It certainly feels that way and I suppose that when you’ve been fighting the top six for much of the season, to fall away a bit at the end does seem a little bit deflating.

 I can understand there will be some disappointment, I feel it too at times, but there is still plenty to play for and lift the mood.

 The U’s have eight games to go and for a good number of reasons I would like to see them win five or six of them.

 If it’s not to be the play-offs then I would certainly like seventh place.

 Didn't we finish last season in eighth, and wasn’t that our fourth best finish in our entire history?

-I would like to see us turn over Exeter tomorrow, go to Sheffield next Saturday and turn on the style on the Hillsborough stage, then do the double over Rochdale, who are one of best teams I’ve seen this season.
+I would like to see us turn over Exeter tomorrow, go to Sheffield next Saturday and turn on the style on the Hillsborough stage, then do the double over Rochdale, who are one of best teams I’ve